-- Maruleng shopping mall in Hoedspruit construction phase - Hoedspruit township township establishment processes - International license for Hoedspruit East Gate Airport- coor4dinated at level of the province (MEC of Transport) - Police station between Mahlakung mall and Thusong Services Centre- town planning application to rezone the land.
-(PTO granted by the Traditional Authority) - Hoedspruit intersection of R40 Road (SANRAL)- redesigns to accommodate inputs from public participation processes - Solar Plant in Hoedspruit- panel of investors to source funding appointed - Private hospital in Hoedspruit (200 beds)- town planning processes - TVET college- skills development
+- Maruleng shopping mall in Hoedspruit construction phase - Hoedspruit township township establishment processes - International license for Hoedspruit East Gate Airport- coordinated at level of the province (MEC of Transport) - Police station between Mahlakung mall and Thusong Services Centre- town planning application to rezone the land.
+(PTO granted by the Traditional Authority) - Hoedspruit intersection of R40 Road (SANRAL)- redesigns to accommodate inputs from public participation processes - Solar Plant in Hoedspruit- panel of investors to source funding appointed - Private hospital in Hoedspruit (200 beds)- town planning processes - TVET college- skills development - The Oaks Shopping mall- developer on site

 There have been ongoing processes to review the institutional arrangements of the administrative structures of the Council to enable the municipality to meet the developmental challenges as per its Constitutional mandate.
 Council is also improving its communication, participatory and decision-making mechanisms to ensure that IDP remains the only popular strategic roadmap to the betterment of life for all.
-The focus for this financial year will be on accelerated service delivery and job creation.
+The focus for this financial year will be on accelerated service delivery and creating enables for job creation.
 On behalf of Council I would like to appreciate the contribution of all our stakeholders through the IDP process.
-Once stakeholders are invited to make their inputs in the Draft IDP and Draft Budget for 2024/25 financial year.